Associate in Science

 Applicants may take their National Board Examinations any time after completion of the Funeral Services program (with College approval).
 Before the completion of their internship, individuals must have taken and passed all sections of the National Board Examinations with a score of 75% or better on each section and have passed the Florida Laws and Rules Examination with a score of 75% or better and complete their one-year internship to be eligible to apply for licensure as a Florida Funeral Director or Funeral/Director Embalmer as well as meet all criteria as put forth in Florida Statute 497 Part III (497.365 to 497.393).
 Exam study materials are available from the Florida Division of Cemetery and Consumer Services at myfloridacfo.com/Division/funeralcemetery/Licensing/StudyGuide.htm.
 (Note: Students are recommended to purchase a copy of the study guide directly from the Division.)

 Program Learning Outcomes

-The program learning outcomes of the Funeral Services Program at Florida State College at Jacksonville are as follows:
+Upon completion of the Funeral Services Program at Florida State College at Jacksonville, students will be able to: